 On June 24, 2016, the Company entered into an interest rate swap agreement with Century Bright in which Century Bright provides a fixed rate of interest payable by the Company on \$3.3 billion in exchange for Century Bright paying a variable rate of interest on \$3.3 billion to the Company.
-The fair value of the interest rate swap is calculated as the present value of the estimated future cash flows based on observable LIBOR yield curves to June 2021.
+The fair value of the interest rate swap was calculated as the present value of the estimated future cash flows based on observable LIBOR yield curves until its expiration in June 2021.